Back to all posts

 Training and certifications are important, but so is hands-on experience.
 When you’re dealing with a specific condition like sciatica, migraines, or a sports injury, it’s incredibly helpful to find a therapist who has successfully treated it before.
 Feel empowered to ask about their experience in treating your particular issue.
 You can ask questions like, “How often do you work with clients who have tension headaches?” or “What is your approach to lower back pain?”
 An experienced therapist will be able to confidently discuss their methods and how they might tailor a session to your needs.
 This conversation helps you gauge their expertise and determine if they are the right fit for your wellness goals.

-Will Insurance Cover My Massage?
+Will Insurance Cover Your Medical Massage?

 It’s a question we hear all the time: will my health insurance pay for my massage?
 The short answer is, it depends.
 While most insurance plans don’t cover massage for general relaxation, many will cover it if it’s considered “medically necessary” to treat a specific health condition.
 Think of it less like a spa day and more like a prescribed therapy session designed to help you heal.
 This distinction is key, as it shifts the massage from a luxury to a legitimate medical treatment in the eyes of an insurer.